FortnoxAB/rocket-fuel/README.md

 #### Running in intellij

 Import the project as a maven project.
 Intellij will probably fix this for you.
 To be able to run the application from intellij, you need to go to build , Preferences -> execution, deployment > compiler  > java compiler and type "-parameters" in the text box labeled "additional command line parameters".
 Then rebuild the project.
 Now you can add a run configuration.
 Add a application configuration.
 In the text field labeled "Main class" type "se.fortnox.reactivewizard.Main".
 In the text field labeled "Program arguments", type "db-migrate config.yml".
 The working directory should point to the impl module ( use the browse functionality).
+Look in the dev.example.yml file for details regarding config.yml.

 #### Compiling with maven
 run maven clean package in the root folder.
 It will execute all the tests and generate a fat jar for you, that you can execute with java -jar.